AnVIX/Getting_and_Cleaning_Data/README.md

 * Reads the data files of interest using the custom-defined fpathr() function.
 * Processes the raw data:

 1. Labels each measurements sub-set (Training,Test) variables with descriptive names:
     i.
-Uses the variables (features) names defined in the raw data.
+Uses the variables (features) names defined in the raw data. ii.
-    i.
 Ensures variables names are legally-compliant with [R syntax standards](https://stat.ethz.ch/R-manual/R-devel/library/base/html/make.names.html) and corrects for misspelled names.
 1. Subsets each measurements set (Training,Test) to retain only the 'mean()' and 'std()' variables or features estimated from the signals.
 1. Merges the two sub-sets (Training,Test) to form one data set,`Merged`:
     i.
-Combines Subject identifiers and Activity labels for each sub-set (Training,Test) to preserve data integrity.
-    i.
-Combines each sub-set (Training,Test) data with its associated (Subjects, Activity labels) table as reconstructed in ii.
+Combines Subject identifiers and Activity labels for each sub-set (Training,Test) to preserve data integrity. ii.
+Combines each sub-set (Training,Test) data with its associated (Subjects, Activity labels) table as reconstructed in ii. iii.
-    i.
 Merges the Training and Test tables obtained above.
 1. Labels the Activity variable with descriptive names.
 1. Creates a second, independent tidy dataset, `MergedAvg`, based on the average -- the arithmetic [mean()](https://stat.ethz.ch/R-manual/R-devel/library/base/html/mean.html) -- of each variable for each subject and each activity.